How To Regrow Green Onions In Water And Move Them Into Hydroponics

 2. Remove the entire plant from the net pot.

-3. Compost the old root mass.
+3. Then compost the old root mass.

 4. Wash and sterilize your clay pebbles in boiling water.